jsbien/glyph-miner/README.md

   Maps* by Benedikt Budig (Würzburg 2018, urn:nbn:de:bvb:20-opus-160955).

-The system is designed as a Web server accessible both form a desktop and a mobile.
+The system is designed as a Web server accessible both from a desktop and a mobile.

 The current installation instruction is available [*here*](INSTALL.md).